 Which European countries are not part of NATO?
 Updated list of members and non-members

 NATO membership is a top priority for several European countries.
-The 2022 attack by Russia on Ukraine, despite neither country being a member, has caused a significant shift in support for the alliance.
+The 2022 attack by Russia on Ukraine, despite neither country being a member, caused a significant shift in support for the alliance.
 As a result, Sweden and Finland submitted formal applications to join.
 On April 4, 2023, Finland became the 31st official member of NATO.
+It’s still to be seen if Sweden will join NATO.

 Sweden soon to join NATO’s ranks